 Community Governance Review (CGR)

-Do you think Ashford should have a town council?
+Should Ashford have its own town council?

-Why are we asking now?
+Why are we asking this now?

 Which parts of Ashford are included?